benjymous/annotations/sandman/sandman.17.md

 Page 8 panel 2:  The original draft of the script had "bare wooden floor" for "musty old camp-bed", which Gaiman changed after seeing the artwork.
     Panel 3:  Jones' reference work for Madoc's workspace was a photo of Gaiman's own!
-Gaiman says it was reproduced "embarassingly accurately", except for lacking the statue of Groucho Marx.
+Gaiman says it was reproduced "embarrassingly accurately", except for lacking the statue of Groucho Marx.

 Page 9 panel 1:  "Camenae" are the Roman equivalent to the Muses.
 Calliope is